 To help you upgrade your coffee drinking experience, we’ve put together this detailed guide to the 10 different types of coffee cups and mugs.
 Keep reading to learn all about the benefits and drawbacks of different materials and the sizes available.

-The 10 Types of Coffee Mugs:
+Top 10 Types of Coffee Mugs:

 1. Ceramic Coffee Mugs